s518350/MO3/README.md

 # 44-563 M03 Introduction to JavaScript

-Introduces a JavaScript app with mathematical functions.
+Introduces a set of JavaScript mathematical functions.

 # Uses